EmilioPeJu/panda-server-issue-61-streaming-table/README.md

 ## Requirements
 - [x] Req 1: There should be 2 modes

-  ONE BUFFER mode: only one table is sent and it is possible to repeat
+  FIXED mode: only one table is sent and it is possible to repeat

   STREAMING mode: more than one table can be pushed.